 X-rays of the head

-CT scan of the head.
-This shows more detail than X-rays.
+CT scan of the head, which shows more detail than X-rays

 An ultrasound during pregnancy can sometimes diagnose craniosynostosis before the baby is born.